LAURA K. GUIDRY-GRIMES, PH.D., HEC-C

 In my role as a clinical ethics consultant, my aim is to address ethical uncertainty and concerns that arise in patient care.
 My experiences include:

-• Serving as the lead on-call ethicist or back-up ethicist, responding to pages from healthcare professionals, family, and patients.
-As of 2020, I have over 400 hours of work as a lead consultant.
+• Serving as the lead on-call ethicist on an individual consultant model, responding to pages from healthcare professionals, family, and patients.

 • Rounding on different services and attending multidisciplinary meetings, such as those for psychiatry, medical ICU, neonatal ICU, complex case management, palliative care, pediatric hematology/oncology, cardiovascular ICU, high risk OB, and intermediary care